Apply for British Passport for Irish Citizens

 As part of your application, HM Passport Office may require you to do an interview to confirm your identity.
 This interview typically takes less than 30 minutes and can be done online via video call.

-Whether you’re applying from within the UK or outside the UK, you must submit certain documents to support your application.
+As an Irish citizen, whether you’re applying from within the UK or outside the UK you must submit certain documents to support your application.

-Being a British citizen by naturalization does not automatically mean that your passport application will be accepted.
+Becoming a British citizen through naturalisation does not automatically mean that your passport application will be accepted.

-- Your certificate for naturalization or, if you were born abroad, your certificate of registration
+- your certificate for naturalisation or, if you were born abroad, your certificate of registration

 If any of your documents are not in English or Welsh, you must translate them and submit the certified translations with the original copies.

 HM passport office will send you your new passport by courier or recorded delivery after processing your application.
-If you live overseas, your passport will be delivered to the address you filled in the OS application form.
+If you live in Ireland or abroad, your passport will be delivered to the address you filled in the OS application form.
 So ensure that you fill in the correct address.

 The office will return your supporting documents separately from your passport.